I almost paid 180,000 dirhams in capital gains tax on a property sale I didn’t need to pay at all.

 For inherited property, the acquisition date is generally the date of death of the person you inherited from, not the date the inheritance was formally transferred to you.
 This can significantly extend your effective holding period.

-Can I claim the primary residence exemption if I split time between Morocco and abroad?
+Can I claim the principal residence exemption if I split time between Morocco and abroad?

-This is a gray area.
+This is a grey area.
 The property must be your principal and habitual residence.
-If you split time fairly evenly, the DGI may scrutinize your claim.
+If you split time fairly evenly, the DGI may scrutinise your claim.
 Having stronger documentation for Morocco than for your other location helps.
 A tax advisor’s guidance is worth it here.

 Is there any tax benefit to selling through a company rather than personally?